Bald eagle soaring over a misty Pacific Northwest forest

 Will I be on it forever?

-Often yes, if you're starting because of true primary or secondary hypogonadism.
+Often yes, if you're starting because of true hypogonadism.
 Some men taper if the cause was reversible.
 I'll be clear about which camp you're in before we start.

 Standard reference ranges include men aged 19 to 89.
-A 40-year-old at the level of an 80-year-old is technically 'normal' — and feels terrible.
-Free testosterone and symptoms matter more than the in-range number.
+A 40-year-old at the level of an 80-year-old is technically 'normal', and feels terrible.
+Free testosterone and your symptoms matter more than the in-range number.

 Ready to talk it through?